tonyt73/AGD-Studio/Installer/Files/Importers/readme.md

 	- `spriteposition` captures the `SPRITEPOSITION` word at the start of the line.
 	- `<number:screen{screens}.spriteposition.type[1]>` captures a single number value and adds it to an internal variable of type array.
 	   - `{screens}` makes the variable name `screen1.spriteposition.type`
-	   - `[1]` is used to trick the parser to think it is processing arrays, since they capture multiple values as a list of values and not a single value.
-	   - This is important because with the `[1]` the parser would only store a single value for `screen1.spriteposition.type` and so each new line of `SPRITEPOSITION` would overwrite the previous lines value.
-	   - So each new line of `SPRITEPOSITION` will add each new value to each of the variable names defined as such as `screen1.spriteposition.type`.
-	   - This is repeated for all the `SPRITEPOSITION` parameters, `index`, `y` and `x`.

 ## How do I define AGD importing for a new machine.